-Leber’s Hereditary Optic Neuropathy is a rare genetic disorder of the retina caused by a defect in a mitochondrial gene which causes a sudden and asymmetric loss of central vision, usually between the age of 15 and 30.
+Leber’s Hereditary Optic Neuropathy is a rare genetic disease of the retina caused by a defect in a mitochondrial gene which causes sudden and asymmetric loss of central vision, usually between the ages of 15 and 30.

-It was brought to preclinical stage in the framework of a collaboration with Genethon, and the company Gensight will sponsor its clinical development in partnership with Genethon and Institut de la Vision.
+It was brought to preclinical stage in the framework of a collaboration with Genethon, and the company Gensight Biologics will sponsor its clinical development in partnership with Genethon and Institut de la Vision.

 The clinical trial is currently ongoing: GenSight Biologics annonce les résultats de l’essai clinique de phase III REVERSE sur GS010 chez des patients atteints de Neuropathie Optique Héréditaire de Leber (NOHL) (3 avril 2018)